-1 Implemented by law (Schiffahrtsgesetz 1990 BGBI.
+Implemented by law (Schiffahrtsgesetz 1990 BGBI.
 Nr.
 87/1989 idF BGBI.
 Nr.
 452/1992) and further specified by regulation (Schiffszulassungsverordnung, BGBI.
 Nr.
 188/1990 idF BGBI.
 Nr.
 567/1994 and 353/1996).

-2 Implemented by regulation (Schiffstechnikverordnung BGBI.
+Implemented by regulation (Schiffstechnikverordnung BGBI.
 Nr.
 450/1993 idF BGBI.

-Nr.
+- Nr.
 1058/1994; Wasserstraßen-Verkehrsordnung, BGBI.
 Nr.
-265/1993).

-3 Implemented by regulation (Wasserstraßen-Verkehrsordnung BGBI.
+265/1993). - 3 Implemented by regulation (Wasserstraßen-Verkehrsordnung BGBI.
 Nr.
-265/1993).

-4 Implemented by law (Schiffarhrtsgesetz 1990, BGBI.
+265/1993). - 4 Implemented by law (Schiffarhrtsgesetz 1990, BGBI.
 Nr.
 87/1989 idF BGBI.
 Nr.
 452/1992 and 429/1995) and further specified by regulation (Schiffsführerverordnng, BGBI.
 Nr.
-1989/1990).

-5 Implemented by regulation (Schiffstechnikverordnung BGBI.
+1989/1990). - Implemented by regulation (Schiffstechnikverordnung BGBI.
 Nr.
 450/1993 idF BGBI.
 Nr.
-1058/1994).

-6 Resolution is partly applied (as far as the issuance of certificates for operators of motorized pleasure craft is concerned).
-In the Republic of Belarus the training and examination of candidates on the knowledge of how to use a motorized pleasure craft, of navigation zones and safety requirements in the course of operation of a pleasure craft as well as the issuance of domestic and international certificates are carried out by the State Inspection on Small Size Craft at the request of citizens who have reached 18 years and are physically fit for operation of a pleasure craft.

-Resolution is applied in the Walloon Region.

-8 There is no objection to the acceptance by the competent Belgian authorities of certificates issued by the authorities of another country.
-The Royal Decree of 2 June 1993 introduced a boatmaster's certificate for navigation on Belgian inland waterways with regard to certain categories of pleasure boats.

-9 From the point of view of design (passenger areas, door sills, coamings, gangway gradients and cross-pieces, and protection against fire), the Bulgarian passenger vessels navigating on the Danube, namely the "Sofia" and the "Ruse", which were built at Degendorf (Germany) in 1983, satisfy the requirements for the carriage of disabled persons.
-However, a toilet and a washroom have to be specially adapted, an additional handrail has to be installed on the guard rails of gangways and the corresponding markings and indications have to be provided.

-10 The competent Bulgarian authorities, through the Bulgarian Maritime Administration, issue international certificates in conformity with the provisions of resolution No. 14, revised.

-11 This resolution was accepted and has been applied through national legislation since 1 October 1995.
+1058/1994) - 6 Belarus accepted the resolution and the State inspection on small-sized vessels issues certificates, based on the model certificate provided in Resolution No. 40. - 7 Resolution is applied in the Walloon Region. - There is no objection to the acceptance by the competent Belgian authorities of certificates issued by the authorities of another country.
+The Royal Decree of 2 June 1993 introduced a boatmaster's certificate for navigation on Belgian inland waterways with regard to certain categories of pleasure boats. - From the point of view of design (passenger areas, door sills, coamings, gangway gradients and cross-pieces, and protection against fire), the Bulgarian passenger vessels navigating on the Danube, namely the "Sofia" and the "Ruse", which were built at Degendorf (Germany) in 1983, satisfy the requirements for the carriage of disabled persons.
+However, a toilet and a washroom have to be specially adapted, an additional handrail has to be installed on the guard rails of gangways and the corresponding markings and indications have to be provided. - The competent Bulgarian authorities, through the Bulgarian Maritime Administration, issue international certificates in conformity with the provisions of Resolution No. 14, revised. - This resolution was accepted and has been applied through national legislation since 1 October 1995.
 The international certificate (international card) for pleasure craft and other certificates issued abroad for small pleasure craft are accepted for craft up to 20 m in length with a passenger capacity of not more than 12 persons if such craft are used by foreign nationals.
 For larger craft, an operating licence issued by the competent authority must be obtained if the international treaty to which the Czech Republic is a Contracting Party does not provide otherwise.
-The competent authority is: Štátni Plavebni Správa (National Navigation Authority), Jankovcova 6, CZ-170 04 PRAHA.

-12 The competent authority of the Czech Republic for the issue of certificates of competence for pleasure-craft operators is: Štátni Plavebni Správa (National Navigation Authority), Jancovcova 6, CZ-170 04 PRAHA.
+The competent authority is: Štátni Plavebni Správa (National Navigation Authority), Jankovcova 6, CZ-170 04 PRAHA. - The competent authority of the Czech Republic for the issue of certificates of competence for pleasure-craft operators is: Štátni Plavebni Správa (National Navigation Authority), Jancovcova 6, CZ-170 04 PRAHA.

-Since the 1st March 2006 the National Shipping Administration is issuing a new type of International Certificate for Operators of Pleasure Craft, which, at the same time, serves in the Czech Republic as the National Certificate for Operator of Small Craft.
-This Certificate is being issued on the basis of the UNECE Resolution No. 40 on the International Certificate for Operators of Pleasure Craft.
+Since the 1st March 2010, the National Shipping Administration has been issuing a new type of International Certificate for Operators of Pleasure Craft on a plastic card (ISO 78.10) that is also recognized as the National Certificate for Operator of Small Craft.
+This Certificate is being issued on the basis of UNECE Resolution No. 40 on the International Certificate for Operators of Pleasure Craft